TheKompot/Eigenfaces/README.md

 # Eigenfaces
-Semester for class Principles of Data Science
+Semester project for class Principles of Data Science